ElliottBr/TransitApp/README.md

 Another interesting aspect to think about is the social dimension.
 Mobility is at the heart of cities, and an activity we all share.
 I  think there would be some great opportunities in this regard when considering that Ally is already a communitee of modern commuters.
 Some Applications already do share locations among friends, but I don't think they achieve true momentum because you wouldn't just use an application to share your geolocation, I wouldn't; nevertheless, you might do it if the application hade some real benefits and embeded this new behavior in a modern way of perceiving urban mobility, hence Ally.

-I enjoyed very much working on this projecta, and I hope it will spark an interesting conversation between us.
+I enjoyed very much working on this project, and I hope it will spark an interesting conversation between us.

 Elliott